Linux Server and Desktop Management Service Description

 All users must adhere to the University of Iowa Acceptable Use Policies as published at https://opsmanual.uiowa.edu/community-policies/acceptable-use-information-technology-resources.
 Any activities performed on the computer that violate the University of Iowa Acceptable Use Policies may result in loss of network access.

 The CLAS Linux Group places priority on the stability, reliability, security, and concurrency of the computer configurations and software installations.
-The CLAS Linux Group has limited resources and will support only one version of the Cent OS Linux/Fedora operating system.
+The CLAS Linux Group has limited resources and will support only active versions of the Cent OS Linux/Fedora operating system.
 Dual boot machines and laptops are not supported by CLAS Linux Group due to complexity and availability issues.
 For a system to qualify for support, it must be approved by the CLAS Linux Group and satisfy CentOS’s or Fedora’s published minimum system requirements for the supported version of CentOS or Fedora.
 The CLAS Linux Group may choose to repair or maintain CLAS Linux Group-administered machines by reformatting the hard drive and/or reinstalling the necessary files.

 The following services are not provided to any Linux computer user:

-- Backup of local hard drives.
-Users are strongly urged to save all data onto the CLAS Linux Group file server which is backed up nightly.
+- Users are strongly urged to save all data onto the CLAS Linux Group file server which is backed up nightly.
 CLAS Linux Group discourages saving any data to the local hard drive.
 The CLAS Linux Group will not be able to repair or restore local files in the case of hardware failure or system problem.
 The CLAS Linux group will work with the research to find the most cost effective way to backup the users research data.
 See the Backup/Restore policy for more details.

 - Non approved peripherals and add-on cards.